awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

   + Amazon WorkSpaces
     + `workspaces:DescribeWorkspaceImages`
     + `workspaces:CopyWorkspaceImage`
-+ **Policy type** – This condition key does not support the following policy types:
-  + Gateway VPC endpoint policies for Amazon DynamoDB
 + **Value type** – Single\-valued

 This global key returns the resource organization ID for a given request\.
 It allows you to create rules that apply to all resources in an organization that are specified in the `Resource` element of an [identity\-based policy](access_policies_identity-vs-resource.md)\.
 You can specify the [organization ID](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_details.html) in the condition element\.
 When you add and remove accounts, policies that include the `aws:ResourceOrgID` key automatically include the correct accounts and you don't have to manually update it\.